-Comment 5(b)-1, current comment 4(h)-5, would be revised to clarify that if a consumer lease is extended on a month-to-month basis for more than six months, new disclosures are required at the beginning of the seventh month, and also at the start of each seventh month thereafter.
-This revision incorporates into the commentary a longstanding interpretation originally issued under leasing provisions that were a part of Regulation Z (Truth in Lending) prior to 1982.
+Comment 5(b)-1, former comment 4(h)-5, is revised to clarify the circumstances in which disclosures are required when a consumer lease is extended on a month-to-month basis for more than six months.
+This comment and comment 5(b)-2 incorporate into the commentary longstanding Board interpretations that were originally issued when leasing provisions were contained in Regulation Z (Truth in Lending) prior to 1982.